 Out of the water, you won't need lots of layers either on liveaboard boats in Milne Bay, as coastal temperatures are typically as warm as the water.

 For muck diving, even more than on the reefs, it's best to stay shallow and move at a snail's pace to spot the best the murky sand has to offer.

 Getting To Milne Bay

-With few road, steep cliffs and secluded coves, the best way to get the most out of diving in Milne Bay is on a Papua New Guinea liveabaord trip.
+With few roads, steep cliffs, and secluded coves, the best way to get the most out of diving in Milne Bay is on a Papua New Guinea liveaboard trip.
 Your departure point is the provincial capital, Alotau, built on the hillsides of the northern shore, which can be reached by a short connecting flight from the international airport in Port Moresby to Gurney Airport (GUR) in Alotau.